BartMassey/wordle5/README.md

 this solution inspired me to create my own solution in Rust.

-My solution is blazingly fast, solving the standard problem in about 50ms of wall clock time single-threaded.
-I've also tried to make it clear and readable.
+My solution is blazingly fast, solving the standard problem in about 25ms of wall clock time single-threaded on my Ryzen 9 3900X desktop.
+I've also tried to make my solution clear and readable.
 Please see the Rustdoc for details.

 Invoke the program with a list of the dictionary files to be read.
 Dictionary files should consist of ASCII lowercase